 Note: If you see a message on this page that says “Google Chrome is up to date”, then your browser doesn’t need to update right now.
 You can also get the desktop version of chrome.

 Fix Chrome Update Problem: Chrome Wants to Update — but Can’t

 I was reading a forum yesterday when I came across a post regarding the Google Chrome update issue.
-In this post, a guy reported that the browser showed the “Chrome version is out of date” message.
+A guy reported that the browser showed the “Chrome version is out of date” message in this post.

 And the Chrome menu button’s color was changed to red.
 But when he tries to update the browser manually, the page shows the same activity monitor error in the browser window.

 If this is the case on your Chrome, that means the Google Chrome Helper is probably corrupted or 2-3 months outdated.
 To fix this problem, you will need to download a standalone updated version of Google Chrome and install it in your default settings or default configurations.

 Click the download button instead and install it on top of your current browser.
 This should fix the updated browser failing issue.

 Users may also uninstall the current browser settings in your system and install that new and updated Google Chrome helper installer you just downloaded.
 It should work just like a fresh install.